 It's all done in a fraction of the time it would take human staff, allowing the company's headquarters to pump out up to 370 pizzas an hour.

-Zume has recently added a fleet of special delivery trucks, featuring smart ovens that cook pizzas on the way to their destinations.
+Zume has recently added a fleet of special delivery trucks, featuring smart ovens that are letting customers cook pizzas on the way to their destinations.

-Alex Garden, CEO and Chairman of Zume, believes that robots are here to improve life for their human counterparts.
+Alex Garden, CEO and Chairman of Zume, believes that robots and artificial intelligence are here to improve life for their human counterparts.
 “We believe that automation exists to improve human lives – first with our employees, then our community and customers,” he says.

 So, for every unit of robotics or automation Zume introduces into its kitchen, they first ask themselves how will this addition improve people's lives?
 Does it make the environment safer and more fulfilling for their personal?
 Does it improve the quality of service being provided to their customers?